xin-huang/dadi-cli/docs/userguide/fs.md

 | `--marginalize-pop-ids`    | Population names you want to marginalize (remove) from the full fs.
 Default: None. |
 | `--output`                 | Name of the output file. |
 | `--seed`                   | Random seed. |

-`--pop-ids` specifies the ID of the population.
-Here we have two populations YRI and CEU.
-The population IDs should match those listed in the population information file above.

-`--projections` specifies the sample size of the population.
-Here we have 108 YRI individuals and 99 CEU individuals.
-Therefore, we have 216 and 198 haplotypes for YRI and CEU respectively.
-We use a lower sample size here, because it allows us to speed up examples.

-By default, `dadi-cli` generates folded spectra.
-To generate unfolded spectra, users should add `--polarized` and **the VCF files should have the `AA` in the `INFO` field and header to specify the ancestral allele for each SNP**.

-While making the spectrum, users can also mask the singleton calls that are exclusive to the population(s) with `--mask-singleton` or mask the exclusive and shared singleton calls with `--mask-singleton-shared`.